duelingbenjos/node-package/README.md

 v1.0 - This README is already for the forked version

-# Lamden Node Package
+# Forked Node Package
-This repository contains lamden node package.
+This repository contains a modified lamden node package.
 It consists of several containerized applications: the [node software](https://github.com/Lamden/lamden), the [webserver](https://github.com/Lamden/lamden/blob/master/lamden/nodes/masternode/webserver.py) and the [events service](https://github.com/Lamden/lamden/blob/master/lamden/nodes/events.py).

 **You wont be able to run this node unless you joined as a masternode operator with your node wallet.**